lowdanie/lowdanie.github.io/_posts/2020-02-08-consciousness-explained.md

 {% include image_with_source.html url="/assets/illusion_colorballs_stripes.jpg" source_url="https://www.syfy.com/syfywire/another-brain-frying-optical-illusion-what-color-are-these-spheres" %}

 It may suprise you to hear that all of the balls in the image have exactly the same RGB values.
-You can verify this by covering up the lines (the source contains an animation of the lines being added and removed).
+You can verify this by covering up the lines (the source contains an animation of the lines being added and removed) or zooming in until the lines become far apart.
 From this example we learn that the color we associate with an object is influenced by it's environment.

 Another demonstration of the precarious relationship between color and wavelength is the absense of a wavelength corresponding to the color brown.
 Look at a rainbow and note that there is no brown to be seen!
 There is clearly _some_ visual property shared by chocolate, chipmunks and violins but wavelength alone can not describe it.
 I'd recommend checking out [this video](https://www.youtube.com/watch?v=wh4aWZRtTwU) if you want to learn more about brown.